ADD CONDITION

 Renal Impairment

-There is no specific information available regarding dosage adjustments, special monitoring, or safety considerations for patients with renal impairment.
-Healthcare professionals should exercise caution when prescribing to patients with reduced kidney function, as the absence of detailed guidance necessitates careful clinical judgment.
-Regular monitoring of renal function may be advisable in this patient population.
+Patients with renal impairment have no specific information regarding dosage adjustments, special monitoring, or safety considerations provided in the insert text.
+Therefore, healthcare professionals should exercise caution when prescribing this medication to patients with reduced kidney function, as the lack of data necessitates careful clinical judgment.
+Regular monitoring of renal function may be advisable in these patients to ensure safety and efficacy.

 Hepatic Impairment